Bicycle Frequently Asked Questions

 Yes, bicyclists must adhere to all the same rules as vehicles.

 Do bicycles really have to stop at stop signs?
 What if I am using the crosswalk?

 Yes, bicycles do have to stop at stop signs and follow all other rules of the road.
 If you choose to use a crosswalk with your bike, you must walk it across.

 If bicyclists are under 18 years of age, must they wear a helmet?

 Yes.
-Although not required by law, it is also highly recommended that riders over 18 wear helmets as well.
+It is also highly recommended that riders over 18 wear helmets, although not required by law.

 If bicyclist is riding during darkness, is a front light required, even in well-lit areas?